vmware/vmware-aria-operations-integration-sdk/docs/troubleshooting_and_faq/installation.md

 # Installation Issues

 ### Management Pack fails to install
 Management Packs can fail to install for a number of reasons, although it is not common.
 The best way to diagnose what is happening is to look in the logs on the main VMware Aria Operations cluster node (not a Cloud Proxy).
+There are two methods to access these
+logs:
-To access these logs, `ssh` into the cluster and navigate to `$ALIVE_BASE/user/log`.
+  * Using `ssh`: `ssh` into the cluster and navigate to `$ALIVE_BASE/user/log`.
     Installation issues are logged to the analytics log, which has the form `analytics-<GUID>.log`.
 Generally, a good place to start is to search that log file for the adapter kind key (found in the `manifest.txt` file in the project directory, as the entry in the `adapter_kinds` array).
+  * Using the VMware Aria Operations UI: Navigate to `Administration` &rarr; `Support Logs`.
+Expand the first `VMware Aria Operations Cluster Node`, and expand `ANALYTICS`.
+Select the analytics log, which has the form `analytics-<GUID>.log`.
+    By default, the viewer only displays 1000 lines of the file.
+You may need to increase this.
+To search, use your browser's search function.

 ### Adding an Account: 'Collector is not compatible with adapter type.'
 ![Example of a 'Collector is not compatible with adapter type' error message](../images/not_compatible.png)